-One of Adidas’ low-top shoes, Adidas Campus ADV shoes are constructed with a simple design and clean lines which makes them work well with outfits of all kinds.
+One of Adidas’ low-top shoes, the Adidas Campus ADV shoes are constructed with a simple design and clean lines, which makes them work well with outfits of all kinds.
 The styling is subdued with only the gold wordmark branding at the sides to give off a bit of flash.
-The sneakers go with everything from ultra casual shorts to the more formal chinos.
+The sneakers go with everything from ultra-casual shorts to the more formal chinos.
 And depending on the colorway, they might even pair well with suits.

 If you’re not a skater, it just means that these kicks will last that much longer for you.
 If these shoes can handle jumps and much abuse from skateboarding activities, they’re not going to be fazed by constant walking and gym workouts.